Marticar001/portfolio/data_engineering/IBM Data Engineering Professional Certificate/Notes for Portfolio later.md

     - Handle the exceptions
   - Reading Files Python
     - Read text files using Python libraries
+  - Write and Save Files in Python
+    - Write to files using Python libraries

 I barely understood anything about creating a Class....lets revisit.
 That Circle analogy made no sense.
 Maybe my brain was just down learning at that point.